Be a part of the jolliest season of the year. Photo by MTG Archiv.

 Mount Pilatus Christmas Market in Switzerland

-To get to the mountain top, hop on the steep cogwheel railway through alpine meadows along dominating cliffs to visit the market between 20th and 22nd November 2015.
+To get to the mountaintop, hop on the steep cogwheel railway through alpine meadows along dominating cliffs to visit the market between 16th and 18th November 2018.
 As the mountain is 2132 metres above sea level, travellers will also admire fantastic views of the scenery and Lake Lucerne below and conclude their shopping spree by dashing downhill on a sled or snow-bike.